EnergyModelsX/EnergyModelsBase.jl/docs/src/manual/optimization-variables.md

 The coupling of strategic and operational periods can be achieved through the function `scale_op_sp(t, t_inv)`.
 This functions allows for considering the scaling of the operational periods within a strategic period.

+!!! note "`TwoLevelTree` and variables"
+    All variables that are indexed over strategic periods do not take into consideration the branch probability.
+    This is, *e.g.*, the case for the strategic emission variables or the variable operating expenses.

+    The branch probability is however taken into account when calculating the objective function.

 ## [Operational cost variables](@id man-opt_var-opex)

-Operational cost variables are included to account for operational expenditures (OPEX) of the model.
+Operational cost variables are included to account for operating expenses (OPEX) of the model.
 These costs are pure dependent on either the use or the installed capacity of a node ``n``.
 All nodes ``n`` (except [`Availability`](@ref)-nodes) have the following variables representing the operational costs of the nodes: